Richard Crossfield

-Richard Henry Crossfield, Jr. (October 22, 1868 – July 30, 1951) was a leader in the Christian Church (Disciples of Christ) as a minister, theologian and an educational reformer.
-He was installed as president of Transylvania College in Lexington, Kentucky in 1908 and then oversaw its merger with the College of the Bible in 1912 which created the Transylvania University.
-In 1922 Crossfield became president of another Christian Church-affiliated school, William Woods College of Missouri.
+Richard Henry Crossfield Jr. (October 22, 1868 – July 30, 1951) was a leader in the Christian Church (Disciples of Christ) as a minister, theologian and an educational reformer.
+He was installed as president of Transylvania College in Lexington, Kentucky in 1908 and then oversaw its merger with the College of the Bible in 1912, which created the Transylvania University.
+In 1922, Crossfield became president of another Christian Church-affiliated school, William Woods College of Missouri.
 He was a member of the Board of Education of the Disciples of Christ, served as Executive Secretary of the ecumenical and pro-temperance Federal Council of Churches of Christ in America, and a member of the American Academy of Political and Social Science.

 Early life and family

-Richard H. Crossfield, Jr. was the youngest son of a large, blended family.
+Richard H. Crossfield Jr. was the youngest son of a large, blended family.
 His father Richard Henry Crossfield (1821–1908) was a politician who served three terms as sheriff, county judge for four years, and in 1891 elected state Representative for Anderson County, Kentucky.
-His mother Elizabeth Ann Jackson Crossfield (1837-1908) was Crossfield's second wife who had four of a total of twelve siblings raised there.
+His mother Elizabeth Ann Jackson Crossfield (1837–1908) was Crossfield's second wife who had four of a total of twelve siblings raised there.

 Crossfield grew up on a large farm in the house built by his father near Fox Creek in Anderson County.
 Studying in the College of the Bible, he earned an A.B. degree from Kentucky University in 1889.
 Then, he attended Wooster College where he earned an M.A. then a Ph.D. in 1900.
 During this time he wrote about his international travels: Pilgrimages of a Parson; an account of experiences and adventures in Europe, Egypt and Palestine (published in 1901).
 He had been ordained a minister of the Disciples of Christ in 1894.

 He married Anne Ritchie "Annie" Terry (February 28, 1870- October 13, 1958) from Cave City, Kentucky on February 5, 1895.
 He served as a pastor for the First Christian Church in Glasgow, Kentucky then the First Christian Church of Owensboro, Kentucky.
-In Owensboro, they had three children: Jeanette, who died of pneumonia at the age of four; Dorothy Crossfield Atkins (1904-1981); and, Charles Terry Crossfield (1907-1962).
+In Owensboro, they had three children: Jeanette, who died of pneumonia at the age of four; Dorothy Crossfield Atkins (1904–1981); and, Charles Terry Crossfield (1907–1962).

 Career

 Crossfield was installed as president of Transylvania College in 1908.
-By 1912 he was president of the combined schools of Transylvania University, with included the College of the Bible (later Lexington Theological Seminary) and Hamilton Female College (which had been incorporated within Transylvania since 1903).
+By 1912, he was president of the combined schools of Transylvania University, which included the College of the Bible (later Lexington Theological Seminary) and Hamilton Female College (which had been incorporated into Transylvania since 1903).

-In 1915 at the state convention of the Christian Church of Kentucky, Crossfield presented a resolution endorsing woman suffrage which was unanimously passed by the convention.
+In 1915 at the state convention of the Christian Church of Kentucky, Crossfield presented a resolution endorsing woman suffrage, which was unanimously passed by the convention.